 \subsection{Initial training database and exploration protocol}

 The DP-GEN scheme allows for automatic, iterative, and efficient updates of the training database, making the force field development less impacted by the construction of the initial training database.
 Nevertheless, a carefully designed initial database with diverse configurations could speed up the reach of model convergence.
 The initial training database contains ground-state structures and configurations with random atomic/strain perturbations of bulk polymorphs (space group: $P\bar{3}m1$, $R3m$, and $P6_1$) and monolayer of different phases including $\alpha$, $\beta'$, $\beta_1'$, $\beta_2'$, and $\beta$ phases.
 We use a 20-atom slab model to represent the monolayer system and a 30-atom supercell to model the bulk.
-DFT calculations are carried out with the Vienna Ab initio Simulation (\texttt{VASP}) package~\cite{Kresse96p11169,Kresse96p15}, employing the projected augmented wave (PAW) method~\cite{Blochi94p17953,Kresse99p1758} and the generalized gradient approximation of Perdew-Burke-Ernzerhof (PBE)~\cite{Perdew96p3865} type for the exchange-correlation functional.
+DFT calculations are carried out with the Vienna Ab initio Simulation (\texttt{VASP}) package~\cite{Kresse96p11169,Kresse96p15}, employing the projected augmented wave (PAW) method~\cite{Blochi94p17953,Kresse99p1758} and the generalized gradient approximation of Perdew-Burke-Ernzerhof (PBE)~\cite{Perdew96p3865} type for the exchange-correlation functional as most of previous first-principles DFT studies of monolayer In$_2$Se$_3$ used PBE.
+A DP model trained with a PBE-based database allows us to directly compare DP predictions with previous DFT results.
+The main focus of this work is to develop an accurate model potential for monolayer In$_2$Se$_3$.
+For this reason, the vdW correction was not employed as it is likely not important for intralayer interactions dominated by covalent bonds.

 An energy cutoff of 700 eV and a $k$-point spacing of 0.3~\AA$^{-1}$ (corresponding to a $4\times4\times1$ $k$-point mesh for a 20-atom slab model) are sufficient to converge the energy and atomic force.
 At the exploration step, the configuration space is sampled by running $NPT$ simulations at various temperatures (from 300 to 1200~K) at 0 and 1~kBar, respectively.